WesleyBryie/ChumBucket/wiki/megathread/general_sites_and_search_engines.md

 These are sites that index torrents from a predefined list of torrent sites

-* [torlock.com](https://www.torlock.com/) - Indexes torrents from many popular sites and lists them into categories
+* [torlock.com](https://www.torlock.com/) - Indexes torrents from various popular sites and lists them into categories

-* [torrentz2.is](https://torrentz2.is/) - Indexes torrents from many torrent sites
+* [torrentz2.is](https://torrentz2.is/) - Indexes torrents from various torrent sites

+* [idope.se](https://idope.se/) - Indexes torrents from various torrent sites

-* [snowfl.com](https://snowfl.com/) - Indexes torrents from many torrent sites
+* [snowfl.com](https://snowfl.com/) - Indexes torrents from various torrent sites

 * [zooqle.com](https://zooqle.com/) - Easy to use multi indexer